Guide

 Choosing the right paint finish is the quickest way to get a room looking sharper and make it easier to live with every day.
-Use this guide to pick a sheen that suits traffic, moisture and cleaning needs—without guesswork.
+Use this guide to pick a sheen that suits traffic, moisture and cleaning needs — without guesswork.

-Finish Look Washability Best For
+Finish Look Washability Best for

-Matt Soft, non-reflective Low → Medium (wipe gently) Bedrooms, ceilings, low-traffic living areas
+Matt Soft, non-reflective Low → medium (wipe gently) Bedrooms, ceilings, low-traffic living areas

 Eggshell Slight sheen Medium (easy wipe-down) Living rooms, hallways, general walls